jmuehlig/perf-cpp/docs/recording-live-events.md

     std::cerr << e.what() << std::endl;
 }
 ```

+> [!IMPORTANT]
+> The `perf::CounterDefinition` instance is used to store event configurations (e.g., names) and passed as a reference.
+> Consequently, the instance needs to be alive while using the `EventCounter`.

 ## Initializing the Hardware Counters *(optional)*
 Optionally, preparing the hardware counters ahead of time to exclude configuration time from your measurements, though this is also handled automatically at the start if skipped: